 The little traditions we had established created a magical Christmas bubble where I felt happy, loved and comforted.
 I’d come to feel that without them Christmas just wouldn’t be Christmas.

 These traditions are still with me.
-As an adult and parent I’ve re-introduced those traditions we lost when my father left.
+As a parent I’ve introduced them to my children.
 Through them I feel closer to those wonderful memories of my happy, carefree childhood and sharing them with my own children brings me no end of pleasure.
 I hope that when they are grown, they do the same things with their children.

 Despite the consumerism and gluttony we all fall victim to, I believe it’s actually our traditions that bring us closer to that Christmas feeling we’re all searching for.
 My advice, don’t get carried away with an extravagant Christmas.
 Don’t stuff it full of ‘things’.
 Look inside yourself and indulge in those moments that make your heart sing.
 Life is short.
 Make it happy.